The UK IT Contracting Market Place

 After 12 weeks the agency worker acquires additional equal treatment rights provided they remain in the same job role.
 This includes pay and bonuses, duration of working time and annual leave.
 The requirement is simply to treat the worker as if he or she had been recruited directly to do the same job.
 In the event of a dispute it is the recruitment agency that is initially held responsible but will have a defence if they requested the info and failed to receive it from the client/hirer.
 End clients can include indemnity clauses in their contracts to pass liability to the recruitment company .Equally recruitment companies supplying contractors through another organisation will need to request the required information just as they would do in dealing with the end client directly and checks will need making on the contract.

 This can have a big impact on the agency or clients attitude to a temporary PAYE Contractor.
+However contractors working through BITE will automatically with BITE’s business model be placed outside the AWR avoiding any red tape and becoming more attractive as a candidate to any agency or client.

 Finding Contracts and jobs